benjymous/annotations/sandman/sandman.03.md

   Another new power of Morpheus.
 By this time we should mostly be aware that he can affect reality in any way he chooses, subject only to the writer's whims; he can be thwarted only by other beings with similar levels of power.

+  > [audible] In the Audible version, Morpheus utters a word here: _Aprité_.
+  >
+  > Dirk Maggs explains:
+  >
+  > _You've spotted an Easter Egg that originated in our audio NEVERWHERE.
+I needed a word for Door to use as a spell to open things, The Latin word was "Aprire".
+At the table read Natalie Dormer said it.
+Christoper Lee interrupted: "That should be 'Aprité."_
+  > _I wasn't going to argue._

 ### Page 14

 > [marginThumb] ![page 14](thumbnails/sandman.03/page14.jpg)